 Participation is optional but an ingredient list will be sent with registration."

 Welcome to the first ever pride online social on Teleport.
 A live dating experience inspired by the real world.
 Meet 5 incredible people from the comfort of your own home.
 If it’s a mutual match, you’ll be able to message and continue the conversation.

 Join us for our lunch and learn style anti-oppression and anti-racism workshops.
 This Week's Episode :Anti-Asian Racism and Oppression Workshop Hosted by Alliance for South Asian Aids Prevention (ASAAP)

-Jenn, She/her is a Jewish Queer Toronto woman of Israeli and Moroccon decent.
+Jenn, She/her is a Jewish Queer Toronto woman of Moroccan decent.
 She started Quench Bar after 10 years of being in the hospitality industry.
 Quench Bar is a full service portable bar that also offers cocktail kit distribution and virtual mixology lessons.
-Follow along to create this Israeli drink and snack pairing!
+Follow along to create this drink and snack pairing!